-Applications are invited for United Nations – Nippon Foundation of Japan Fellowship Programme in the USA.
+Applications are invited for the United Nations – Nippon Foundation of Japan Fellowship Programme in the USA.
 International applicants are eligible to apply for these fellowships.

 The program aims at providing the necessary knowledge and skills to assist developing states towards the formulation of comprehensive ocean law and policy and to implement UNCLOS and related instruments to achieve sustainable management of their ocean spaces, resources, and activities.